 Training & Advancement

-Those pursuing a Civil Engineering role must first attend Officer Candidate School (OCS) in Newport, RI, OCS is a 12-week program that provides a comprehensive and intense introduction to the responsibilities of Navy Officers.
+Those pursuing a Civil Engineering role must first attend Officer Candidate School (OCS) in Newport, RI.
+OCS is a program that provides a comprehensive and intense introduction to the responsibilities of Navy Officers over the course of approximately three months.
 Here they learn about the military structure of the U.S. Navy, its rich history of traditions and customs, leadership development and military etiquette.

 Promotion opportunities are regularly available but competitive and based on performance.